Co-Founder and Managing Partner

 As the Executive Director of Community Independence Initiative (CII), Mauricio works closely with Root Change to implement CII around the world.
 CII is a peer-driven change model that invests in the talents, strengths, and ingenuity of people living in low-income communities.
 He authored The Alternative, a book which challenges the basic assumption that low-income families are lazy or victims in need of saving and lays out an evidenced-based alternative solution to poverty.
 Mauricio founded the Family Independence Initiative (FII) in 2001, with a mission to support and accelerate families’ own efforts to improve their social and economic mobility.
 In recognition of his unconventional approach to generating economic mobility, Mauricio was awarded a MacArthur “Genius” Fellowship in 2012, was appointed by President Obama to the White House Council for Community Solutions, is an Ashoka Fellow, and more.
 A first-generation immigrant, Mauricio’s personal history deeply informs his life’s work.

 Wadia works with Root Change’s staff and partners around the world to provide administrative, operational, and logistical support.
 She is also responsible for administering and improving the organization’s knowledge management.
 Wadia has experience working in management and communications in Afghanistan, where she worked for the public and private sectors and the Afghan media.
 She is the owner of Afghanistan’s first and only business news portal, and she writes stories on Afghan women’s rights for Afghan and international news agencies and blogs.
 Wadia studied Economics and German Studies at University of Richmond.
-Outside of the office she loves to play dress up, dance, and take photos with her daughter, and spend time with her husband.
+Outside of the office she loves to play with her children and spend time with her husband.

 Ángela Serrano González